AnthusAI/openai-midjourney-prompt-generator/README.md

 > driver in a top hat and tails.
 The sky is a bright, cloudless blue, with
 > seagulls flying overhead. --aspect 3:2 --chaos 66 --no signature

+The notebook will copy the processed prompt to your clipboard so that you can paste it into Discord to the Midjourney bot.

 ## Prerequisites

 To use this notebook, you'll need: